Fees, Finance & Funding 19+

 See the section on Advanced Learner Loans, or tuition fees are payable.

-Childcare can be expensive so we are offering you the chance to apply for funding from 19+ SPA.
+Childcare can be expensive so we are offering you the chance to apply for funding from Access to Industry Award.
 If you incur childcare costs with an Ofsted regulated childcare provider whilst studying you can apply for support.
 The level of childcare funding available to you will be determined by other sources of childcare support available through government led initiatives, such as the 15-30 hours of free childcare for all 2- and 3-year olds.

 The maximum childcare funding available will be as follows: